Keszi94/gamer_corner/README.md

 ### Initial Discussion

 Gamer Corner Cafe, located in Dublin is an Internet Cafe that markets themselves for people enjoying playig online games and meeting new people with the same interest.
-People interested can sign up to join a team in an upcoming event they are interested in.
+People interested can sign up to join a team in an upcoming event.
 The Cafe also offers a variety of beverages that the guests can order from their desks using a program on their computers.
 The website's goal is to help everyone interested in e-sports see all the events and fun activities the Cafe can offer them.